sacerdot/closure-conversion-machine/README.md

 The code is organized in four files:
 * lexer.mll: the lexer for the input language (in ocamllex syntax)
 * parser.mly: the parser for the input language (in menhir syntax)
-* term.ml: it contains three submodules Source/Intermediate/Target, one for each languge.
+* term.ml: it contains three submodules Source/Intermediate/Target, one for each language.
 Each module defines an algebraic data type "term" to capture the abstract syntax tree of terms of that language.
 Moreover the Intermeidate and Target modules export a function to build terms from the previous representation
 * machine.ml: it implements the TTAM.
 Algebraic data types are first used to capture stacks, environments, ars and states of a TTAM.
 A pretty-printing module follows to pretty-print the above data structures.
 Finally the TTAM implementation follows: first the main loop and transitions (the "run") function, then the "reduce" function that takes a target term, builds the initial machine state and runs it to normal form.

 A TEST file contains three small terms to show the input syntax.